Ultimate Las Vegas Tipping Guide

 it's the normal way that poorly-paid workers are supposed

-to be able to make a decent wage.
-Think of tipping as part of
+to be able to make a decent living.
+Think of tipping as part

 proper tipping isn't expensive, either.
 When you add it up